Treatment: What to expect.

 What does this mean in regards to what you can expect during your treatments at TheChiroFix?
 It means that if you have upper back and neck pain, we just might set your shoulders back, cup the pecs, perform myofascial release on the traps, kinesio-tape your back AND adjust you before running through some shoulder stability/back strengthening drills – all in one visit!
 We do a lot.
 We are extremely thorough and provide this sort of dynamic approach to treatment regardless of where the pain is in your body.
 And the best part?
 We charge a flat rate for this.
 In fact, we charge a flat rate for all of our visits.
 No matter what we do, we never charge extra, and you get our undivided attention every visit.
 Pretty cool right?
 We think so too.
 Our highly effective style of treating makes it possible to address patients issues quickly & efficiently, yielding fast results.

 Please browse through the other tabs on this page to learn a little more about these techniques or call/text us with any questions at (612) 888-2353.

-In addition, people with upper back pain tend to have shoulder instability, over active pecs & upper traps, and scapular dyskinesis (just a fancy work for they don’t move right)….
-If you don’t really know what any of this means?
-Never fear, we will address this issue with specific rehabilitative exercises.
-This includes everything from learning to walk correctly, to executing a perfectly performed barbell squat – whether your 10 or 110, there is always room to improve how you move (hey that rhymes).
+Also, people with upper back pain tend to have shoulder instability, overactive pecs & upper traps, and scapular dyskinesis (just a fancy word for they don’t move right)… If you don’t know what any of this means, never fear, we will address this issue with specific rehabilitative exercises.
+This includes everything from learning to walk correctly, to executing a flawless deadlift – whether your 10 or 110, there is always room to improve how you move (hey that rhymes).